 Washington University weight-loss specialists are dedicated to the management of excessive weight.
 Through the latest therapies, we help patients manage their weight and reduce the medical risks linked with being obese.
 Weight management is a challenge for everyone.
 An individualized approach to weight loss is essential because we are all different in genetic make-up, lifestyle, behaviors and physical activity.

-Non-surgical weight loss
+Endoscopic nonsurgical weight loss

 Take the first step and learn more.
 This program is offered at Barnes-Jewish West County Hospital.

-The Washington University Nonsurgical Weight Loss Program offers you the latest endoscopic therapies and lifestyle intervention for safe and effective weight loss.
+The Washington University Endoscopic Nonsurgical Weight Loss Program offers you the latest endoscopic therapies and lifestyle intervention for safe and effective weight loss.
 Each physician in our program is a board-certified and fellowship-trained gastroenterologist—which means you receive compassionate care from knowledgeable and trustworthy experts.
 In our 12-month program, we support you every step of the way through monthly registered dietitian visits and monthly lifestyle therapy sessions.
 Physical therapy evaluations are available for patients with barriers to movement.